BrucePerens/recursive_generic/README.md

 ## Writing Delegation for the Wrapped Generic

-If you are wrapping `Array` or `Hash`, you won't have to read this.
+*If you are wrapping `Array` or `Hash`, you won't have to read this.
+All of the work below has been done for you.*

 The generic is wrapped in a new class with a name you specify as the first argument to `recursive_generic`.
 This class includes `GenericWrapper(...)`.